kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 With the current state of implementation in the Kubernetes realm, the available workarounds to allow the cluster to be aware of the changes in the cluster's capacity is by restarting the node or at-least restarting the kubelet, which does not have a certain set of best-practices to follow.

+One of the major drawback of current system is around timing and coupling the kubelet restart to detect the available resources.
+For example, in cloud environment, if a node admin can scale up the node, it may hard to time the completion of resize operation based on the added capacity and following the restart of kubelet.
+Also there may exist few APIs provided by cloud SDK to perform resize operation coupling it with kubelet restart is not seamless.

 However, this approach does carry a few drawbacks such as
  - Introducing a downtime for the existing/to-be-scheduled workloads on the cluster until the node is available.
  - For baremetal clusters it involves significant amount time for the Nodes to be available.